MissStrong/ICS4U/Unit 2/Note 4 - Regular Expressions.md

 import java.util.regex.Pattern;
 ```

-Then, we can create a `Pattern` using regex and a `Matcher` for the string we want to check the pattern against.
+Then, we can create a `Pattern` using regex (remember to escape the backslashes) and a `Matcher` for the string we want to check the pattern against.

 ```java
 Pattern phoneNumberPattern = Pattern.compile("\\([0-9]{3}\\) [0-9]{3}\\-[0-9]{4}");